WombatSoftware/instana-helm-chart/README.md

 * instana.agent.proxyPassword
 * instana.agent.proxyUseDNS

-Check the values for the endpoint entries in [agent backend configuration](https://docs.instana.io/quick_start/agent_configuration/#backend)
+Check the values for the endpoint entries in the [agent backend configuration](https://docs.instana.io/quick_start/agent_configuration/#backend).

 To install the chart with the release name `instana-agent` and set the values on the command line run: